 you are involved in rating work, this is the event that is said to be too

 London (4 June).

-The course will give an overview of the two procedures, and look at recurrent issues such as whether the hypothetical lease should include a break option, what should be the assumed length of term, and whether a ‘headline rent’ is effectively excluded.
-The course will survey the range of procedures, with particular reference to the increasingly well-used PACT scheme.
+The course will give an overview of procedures and look at recurrent issues such as whether the hypothetical lease should include a break option; what should be the assumed length of term and whether a ‘headline rent’ is effectively excluded.
+The course will look with particular reference to the increasingly well-used PACT scheme.